Data Transfer

 Secure File Transfer Protocol (sftp)

-via the command line or one of many common transfer utilities.
+You can transfer data using sftp via the command line or one of many common transfer utilities.
 Two transfer utility options, WinSCP and Cyberduck, are described below; both are free to download and install.

 WinSCP